shubham1310/MovieLike/README.md

 This will score the movie names and small details in a file in  ScrapyIMDB/scrapyIMDB/data/ called movie_list.csv

-To then get the movie reviews, we have to the run the ./crawler.ipynb file.
-This essentially gets all the reviews and some additional movie details as well like movie plot on main page, poster image etc. or can run
+To then get the movie reviews:

+we have to the run the ./crawler.ipynb file.
+This essentially gets all the reviews and some additional movie details as well like movie plot on main page, poster image etc.

 ```bash
 python crawler.py